LocalDigitalChatbots/localdigitalchatbots.github.io/_posts/2019-03-08-foundations-week-3-user-research-training.md

 categories: []

 ---
 After initial preparations, week 3 of the project has seen things shift up a gear as we get ready for our first sprint.
+This involved all councils undergoing user research training, as well as some of us preparing for Sprint 1 user research interviews.

 ![](/uploads/Foundations training.png)